PurdueCS190-FALL2014/lab4/README.md

     Desired Action:     print "CWD: " and the current working directory on the same line.
                         MUST USE ENVIRONMENT VARIABLES

-    Example Output:     CWD: /homes/hoffmant/cs190lab3
+    Example Output:     CWD: /homes/kkohlmor/cs190lab3

     You will use the answer in Part 2.
 No answers.txt this week.

 ## Part 2 - CWD Info Script ##

 There is a shell script named `dirinfo` in your `~/bin` directory.
-You will edit this file in a text editor (gedit) to satisfy the follow requirements.
+You will edit this file in a text editor (pluma) to satisfy the follow requirements.

 1. Prints the current working directory in the format of Task 1/Task 2
 2. Prints the *contents* of the working directory.
 3. The command used to satisfy #2 must contain two relavent arguments.
 Your choice.
 Be prepared to explain your choice of arguments.

 Detailed instructions are included in the comments of the `dirinfo` script.

 #### Man Pages ####

-To help you in the search for arguments, you may find the `man` program helpful.
+To help you in the search for arguments for the 3rd requirement, you may find the `man` program helpful.

     man <command_name>  # ex. man pwd